 Mail Storage and Retention

-As a reminder, e-mail and data stored on the University's network of computers is the property of the University and is accessed by the University for the following purposes:
+As a reminder, data stored on the University's network of computers is the property of the University and is accessed by the University for the following purposes:

 • Routine backups